Curriculum – Modules – Application & Admission

 The application and admission procedure is centrally organized by Freie Universität Berlin.

-Fore more information on application deadlines etc., visit: Application and Admission.
+For more information on application deadlines etc., visit: Application and Admission

 Please also see the information on Transferring between Higher Education Institutions in Higher Semesters.

-The M.A. in Film Studies is a limited admission program.
+The degree program is a limited admission program.